elastic/kibana/packages/kbn-config-schema/README.md

 ## Extending object schemas

 It is possible to re-use / extend an existing `object` schema using the `extends` API.
-The API returns a new instance of `schema.object`, with a merge of tha additional properties on top of the source object's existing props.
+The API returns a new instance of `schema.object`, with a merge of the additional properties on top of the source object's existing props.

 Note that `extends` only supports extending first-level properties.
 It's currently not possible to perform deep/nested extensions with a single call.